Kevin Winter/Getty Images

 Some fans vented in the local press, demanding their money back.
 One concertgoer even suggesting to Asiancorrespondent.com that "she couldn't entertain a dead rat."

-While calling her Sydney appearance last night "bizarre and weird," the Sydney Morning Herald did give Houston some props, noting she "rocked" the audience during the first half and despite some "incoherence" on her part, those in attendance eventually "warmed to her."
+While calling her Sydney appearance last night "weird and bizarre," the Sydney Morning Herald did give Houston some props, noting she "rocked" the audience during the first half and despite some "incoherence" on her part, those in attendance eventually "warmed to her."

 Now that's one for the billboards.